Battle of the Piney Woods: Notable games

 Jeremiah Briscoe threw for 438 yards and a school-record seven touchdowns and the No. 2 Sam Houston State Bearkats took charge early in rolling past the Stephen F. Austin Lumberjacks, 63-28, at NRG Stadium in the 91st edition of the Battle of the Piney Woods.
 The game was played in front of 27,411 fans, eclipsing the game's previous record attendance set a year ago.
 Briscoe and the Bearkat offense, which entered the game as the national leader in yards per game, was in high gear nearly from the very start.
 The Kats amassed 653 yards for the day, with 438 coming through the air.

 The Bearkats raced out to a 42-7 lead at the half on the strength of 402 yards of total offense and four touchdowns coming from greater than 30 yards.
 Briscoe did most of his damage in the first half, tossing five scores in the first two quarters.
 Defensively the Kats did not allow the 'Jacks much room to operate, holding SFA to just 166 yards of offense in the first half, including just 67 yards on the ground with five sacks.
 The Kat defense allowed just three Lumberjack first downs on the first seven drives of the game, all resulting in either a punt or a turnover.

 Yedidiah Louis was Briscoe's main target for the day, hauling in seven passes for 119 yards for and two scores while moving into fourth all-time in receiving yards at SHSU.
 Meanwhile, true freshman Nathan Stewart turned in five catches of his own for 183 yards for the day and two touchdowns.

 Game results

 Sam Houston's home games are held at Bowers Stadium, while Stephen F. Austin's home games are held at Homer Bryce Stadium.
 Prior to 1986, Sam Houston's home games were held at Pritchett Field, which currently plays host to the university's women soccer team.
 The Battle of the Piney Woods has been held at Reliant Stadium in Houston, TX since 2010 and will be held there permanently.
-The future of the rivalry is in doubt with Sam Houston moving to Division I FBS beginning in 2023.
+The future of the rivalry is in doubt with Sam Houston moving to Division I FBS in 2023.